informalsystems/reactor-experiments/README.md

    entities).
 4. Must demonstrate handling of prioritized events, such that high-priority events are not blocked by lower-priority events.

+### Options in terms of implementation
+We need to implement something relatively meaningful for this project to make sense to the team.
+Options include:

+* A highly concurrent implementation of the **Alien Invasion** puzzle (difficult to structure as a concurrent application, but an easy bridge between what the team knows and what they need to learn)
+* A stripped-down, simulated version of a full Tendermint node (probably the most meaningful option, but most likely the most difficult and time-consuming to implement)

 ## Experimental Evaluation